JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 was better at it than me, when she worked at it, but she was the kind of person who'd let her guard slip every now and then."

-Lawrence noted that zbigkrot had used the past-tense to describe his sister.
+Batman noted that zbigkrot had used the past-tense to describe his sister.
 He'd have known about her being disappeared then.

 He stared at the walls of his hotel room.
 The room next door was now occupied